fazlearefin/kali-ctf-machine-setup/README.md

 # kali-ctf-machine-setup

-This repo contains Ansible playbooks to install extra tools on top of Kali Linux for CTF activities.
+This repo contains Ansible playbooks to install extra tools on top of Kali Linux for CTF (Capture The Flag) and pentest activities.

 These tools are useful when playing CTF in platforms such as [Hack The Box](https://www.hackthebox.com/), [TryHackMe](https://tryhackme.com/), etc.

 ## Howto?

-### 0. Kali Linux Installation
+### 0. Setup Kali Linux

 It is assummed that you have a plain vanilla installation of Kali Linux.
 This README is tailored for [Kali virtual machine images](https://www.kali.org/get-kali/#kali-virtual-machines)